Mark Jankowski: Personal life

 Jankowski is a native of Dundas, Ontario.
 His grandfather, Lou, was a longtime professional player who appeared in 127 NHL games with the Detroit Red Wings and Chicago Blackhawks in the 1950s.
 His granduncle was Hockey Hall of Famer Red Kelly and his father, Len, played college hockey with the Cornell Big Red.
-His uncle, Ryan, previously served as an assistant general manager with the New York Islanders.
+His uncle, Ryan serves as an assistant general manager with the Seattle Kraken.
 Jankowski's younger brother David signed an amateur tryout contract with the Calgary Flames in 2018.